splunk-soar-connectors/domaintoolsiris/README.md

 [reverse ip](#action-reverse-ip) - Find domains with web hosting IP, NS IP or MX IP
 [load hash](#action-load-hash) - Load or monitor Iris Investigate search results by Iris Investigate export hash
 [reverse email](#action-reverse-email) - Find domains with email in Whois, DNS SOA or SSL certificate
-[enrich domain](#action-enrich-domain) - Get all Iris Investigate data for a domain without counts [lookup domain](#action-lookup-domain) - Get all Iris Investigate data for a domain
+[enrich domain](#action-enrich-domain) - Get all Iris Investigate data for a domain except counts using the Iris Enrich API endpoint (if provisioned)
+[lookup domain](#action-lookup-domain) - Get all Iris Investigate data for a domain using the Iris Investigate API endpoint (required)

 ## action: 'test connectivity'
 Validate the asset configuration for connectivity